 How is the mRNA vaccine given to patients?
 How does it trigger the immune response?

 The vaccine is infused into a person’s bloodstream.
-In some patients it can cause immune cells called dendritic cells to make the neoantigen proteins.
-And in some cases, the dendritic cells also train the rest of the immune system, including T cells, to recognize and attack tumor cells that express these same proteins.
+In some patients it may cause immune cells called dendritic cells to make the neoantigen proteins.
+And in some cases, the dendritic cells also may train the rest of the immune system, including T cells, to recognize and attack tumor cells that express these same proteins.
 With the T cells on high alert to destroy cells bearing these proteins, the cancer may have a lower chance of returning.

 This story was originally posted in July 2023 and has been updated.